kashiwachen/kashiwachen/README.md

 This is Oscar.
 I like trying new stuff and embrace lifelong learning.
-I am living in Tokyo, so if you want to work or play with me feel free to contact me.
+I am living in Tokyo, so if you want to work or play with me feel free to reach out.